Projects

 This approach helps us answer big questions, like: Why do diseases happen where they do in the world?
 Why do pathogens colonize one organ but not another?
 Why do some organ locations recover from infection and others stay permanently damaged?

-We answer these questions in parasitic diseases (Chagas disease, leishmaniasis) and during viral and bacterial infections, with many other exciting possible applications!
+We answer these questions in neglected tropical diseases (Chagas disease, leishmaniasis) and during viral and bacterial infections, with many other exciting possible applications!

 Chemical cartography plot.
 Parasite distribution in the heart on the left (highest at heart base), eicosanoids in the middle (highest at heart base), AMP on the right (highest at heart apex).